 - For Children -Peanut Butter and Jam, Cream Cheese and Jam

-There is often a course of savoury snacks served at a tea party.
+For an afternoon tea there is a course of savoury snacks served at a tea party, which includes a variety of options.
 The most classic of which would be tea sandwiches.
-These come in all kinds of varieties, but are usually small, and dainty.
+These come in all kinds of varieties, but are usually dainty and small snacks.
 They often have the crusts removed and are cut into very small manageable pieces.
 Sometimes they are open faced as well.
 Try cutting each variety into a different shape -some square, some triangle, some rectangle for variety.

 Small buns or mini croissants or toast cups are also an option for small sandwiches.
 These can be a great addition to add some interest to the selection.

 Cucumber Sandwiches are a tea party classic.
 You might also see egg, tuna, or chicken salad.
 Another popular choice would be ham and cheese, or salmon.